microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 -  `channelData.streamType` field is `final`
 -  `text` field contains the complete message
 -  `type` field must be `message`
--  No more activities should be sent in the livestreaming session after this activity
+-  After the session has concluded, future activities in the session will be ignored
--  This must not be the first activity in the livestreaming session
+-  This must not be the first activity in the session

 ### Scenario 2: With informative message